Comprehensive Basic Science Exam (CBSE)

 Students who experience a documented technology issue or are unable to sit for an exam due to an official closure of the exam center (i.e. due to weather) will be considered for an exemption from the “No Show” policy.
 Student must submit the “Prometric Care Card” or Prometric email notification that the site was closed.
 RUSM will review the documentation to make a decision to void the attempt.
 If granted, student will be rescheduled without penalty.

-Student must provide official documentation to Office the Registrar for review and confirmation before the attempt will be voided.
+Student must provide official documentation to the Office of the Registrar for review and confirmation before the attempt will be voided.
 No other exemptions are permitted.

 NBME SCE Attempts